pu2clr/MCP23008/README.md

 The prototype below is based on the GPIO as input and output setup schematic

 ![Basic prototype based on input / output schematic](extras/images/mcp_input_output1.png)

+## Internal Interrupt setup

+The MCP23008 device has internal interrupt support.
+That means you can know instantly when a GPIO configured as input changed its status (from higt to low or from low to high).
+This library some functions to support MCP23008 internal interrupts.
+You also can configure the internal interrupt behaviour.
+See the [MCP23008 library API for more details](https://pu2clr.github.io/MCP23008/extras/apidoc/html/).
+See also [the examples mcp_poc_interrupt01 ans mcp_poc_interrupt01](examples/)

 ## References